NEW TRAINEE WELCOME DAY – WEDNESDAY 30 AUGUST 2017

 NUS Extra card

-From September 2016, trainees can now apply to buy an NUS Extra card for up to three years.
+Trainees registered with the Royal College of Pathologists can apply to buy an NUS Extra card for up to three years which offers a range of discounts at a number of high street and online retailers.
 Further details can be found here.

 Higher Specialist Scientist Training (HSST)